Envoy says Venezuela open to better ties with U.S.

 But he said there were efforts to find common ground.

-“There are things that are being done with a great deal of seriousness and a lot of caution,” Chaderton said late on Saturday.
+“There are things that are being done with a great deal of seriousness and a lot of caution,” he said late on Saturday.

 “We are not obliged to have bad ties with governments which have different visions to ours ...
 I hope pragmatism prevails in this initiative and we reach a fair place of mutual interest.”